pedroulissespu/rome-script-setup-linux/README.md

 ## Contact

-For issues or questions, open an issue in the repository where this script is hosted.
+For issues or questions, open an issue in the repository where this script is hosted or to my institutional email pedro.ulisses@aluno.uece.br.

 ## Contribution
 If you want to contribute to the script, follow these steps: